14 cheap places to visit in Italy

 Free to explore

-Assisi is home to over 16 Catholic churches, each of which are free to enter.
-Opening times will vary, so check before visiting.
+Assisi is home to more than 16 Catholic churches, each free to enter.
 Along with the basilica, other notable churches in Assisi include:

 • Chiesa di Santa margherita